msk-access/biometrics/docs/introduction.md

 Click [here](genotype.md) to read more about this tool.

 #### Minor contamination
-Minor contamination check is done to see if a patient’s sample is contaminated with little DNA from another unrelated individual.
+Minor contamination check is done to see if a patient’s sample is contaminated with a little DNA from unrelated individuals.

 Click [here](minor-contamination.md) to read more about this tool.

 #### Major contamination
-Major contamination check is done to see if a patient’s sample is contaminated with DNA from an unrelated individual.
+Major contamination check is done to see if a patient’s sample is contaminated with DNA from unrelated individuals.

 Click [here](major-contamination.md) to read more about this tool.